-Some people obviously have no idea that the majority of gay and lesbian people never venture into the ‘gay ghettos’, are embarrassed by some of the stereotypes and behaviours.
+Some people obviously have no idea that the majority of gay and lesbian people never venture into the ‘gay ghettos’, and are embarrassed by some of the stereotypes and behaviours.
 They lead such normal lives…. they consider themselves almost boring.

 I often use the analogy of the iceberg.
 We have two very separate things 1.
 The tip of the iceberg – the ‘gay scene’ (10%).
 This is often the only thing people see as it is visible and promoted in the media.
 2. Underneath the water though, 90% of the iceberg is unseen.
 This represents the larger portion of the LGBTI community; people who are not as visible because they live ‘normal’ lives at work and with their partners or family in the suburbs.

-On a side note, the incorrect use of this term ‘gay lifestyle’ has been a contributing factor to many a Christian young person’s demise.
+On a side note, the incorrect use of the term ‘gay lifestyle’ has been a contributing factor to many Christian young person’s demise.
 For example, if I am a young gay man in a church and all I’ve ever heard about is the ‘gay lifestyle’…..then …if I feel I must be honest about my sexual orientation, I’ve been conditioned to think there is only one way to express that…..so what do I do…..head off the nearest ‘gay ghetto’ and begin to live the ‘gay lifestyle’.
-The church’s lack of knowledge about our community has contributed to the self destructive lifestyles and even HIV infection of some who have left or been rejected from their church communities.
+The church’s lack of knowledge about our community has contributed to the self-destructive lifestyles and even HIV infection of some who have left or been rejected from their church communities.

 When people use the term ‘gay lifestyle’ it only reflects their ignorance about the reality of the everyday lives of LGBTI people.
-Those who actually have gay friends and family members know different however.
+Those who actually have gay friends and family members know differently however.
 Instead of standing afar and pointing fingers judgmentally they are actually an important part of our lives.